mezcel/Prophet-Booklet/README.md

 ##### CSS

-* adjust the pages dynamically, or otherwise to account for page grow or shrink
+* adjust the pages dynamically, or otherwise to account for page grow or shrink, at the moment my book has 46 page faces

 <em>prophet-flipbook.css</em>